Whiteknight/Rosella/libraries/core.md

 * `get_type_class`: Get the Parrot Class PMC associated with the type
 * `isa`: Determine if a given object belongs to a type
 * `find_named_method`: Find a method on an object by name, null if not found
+* `invoke_method`: Invoke a method on an object, either by invokable object reference or by name
+* `get_version`: Get the version information for individual Rosella libraries, by name.

 ### Rosella.Error